- Gram-negative aerobe, cause of legionellosis or Legionnaires’ disease.

 - L. pneumophila serogroup 1: most common, accounting for 80-90% of cases of Legionnaires’ disease.

-- The appellation is based on the first recognition of the disease in an epidemic of pneumonia at the American Legion Convention in Philadelphia in 1976.
+- The appellation is based on the first recognition of the disease in a pneumonia epidemic at the American Legion Convention in Philadelphia in 1976.

 - Others: less frequent, occasional causes of legionellosis